 At harvest, the Grand Cru-level care is evident.
 The grapes are, of course, harvested by hand and sorted both in the vineyard and in the cellar.
 Great attention is paid to harvest fruit that is physiologically ripe but also maintains an energy and vibrancy that carries into the final wine.
 Once the grapes arrive at the chais, Antoine feels that most of the potential has been established.
-So, during the fermentation, macerations are fairly gentle and without exaggerated extraction, lasting for about 15 days.
+So, during the fermentation, macerations are gentle and without exaggerated extraction, lasting for about 15 days.
 All wines see 35-50% whole cluster and are vinified without sulfur.
 Over the past five vintages, Antoine has come to believe that with clean fruit and attention to detail, he can eshew the use of sulfur in vinification, which he believes achieves the purest expression of his terroirs.
-Barrel ageing lasts for 12 months and are bottled to capture the purity and exuberance of the fruit.
+Barrel ageing lasts for 12 months at which point the wines are bottled to capture the purity and exuberance of the fruit.
 The use of new oak has decreased dramatically since Antoine's first vintage, and today no wine sees more than 10% new oak.